microsoft/ignite25-LAB543-perform-threat-hunting-in-microsoft-sentinel/lab/instructions/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 ### Estimated time to complete this lab: 45 - 60 minutes

+>**Note:** The following *Prerequisite tasks* Are pre-configured for you.
+They are included here for your information only.

 ### Prerequisite task 1: Connect an On-Premises Server

 In this task, you'll connect an on-premises server to your Azure subscription.
 Azure Arc was pre-installed on this server.
 The server will be used in next exercises to run simulated attacks that you will later detect and investigate in Microsoft Sentinel.